atwellpub/landingpageframeworks.com/README.md

 # LandingPageFrameworks.com

-[LandingPageFrameworks.com](LandingPageFrameworks.com), a leaderboard of the top frameworks for website developers.
-Lists include WordPress, Joomla, and SAAS Services, and boilerplates.
+[LandingPageFrameworks.com](LandingPageFrameworks.com), a leaderboard of the top landing page frameworks for website developers.
+Lists include WordPress Plugins, Joomla Plugins, and SAAS Services, and boilerplates.

 ## Why?